kdeldycke/kevin-deldycke-blog/content/posts/live-browser-python-web-app-microsoft-live-connect-api.md

 date: 2011-12-06 12:27:03
 title: Live Browser : a Python web app using Microsoft Live Connect API
 category: English
-tags: API, Boilerplate, bootstrap, cherrypy, cloud-computing, Git, GitHub, javascript, jquery, mako, Microsoft, Live connect, mongodb, OAuth, Python, Web
+tags: API, Boilerplate, bootstrap, CherryPy, cloud-computing, Git, GitHub, Javascript, jquery, mako, Microsoft, Live connect, mongodb, OAuth, Python, Web

 5 months ago I was called by a recruiter for a position in a startup building cloud-computing solutions.
 At the end of my first interview with the engineers of the company, I was asked to write a little web application to test my technical abilities.